Cardiopulmonary and Renal Physiology

 ---|---|---|---|

-Examination | Individual | 50% | 1,2,3,4,5 |
+Online Quizzes | Individual | 20% | 1,2,6 |

-Laboratory Log | Individual | 40% | 2,6 |
+Laboratory Report | Individual | 40% | 2,3,5,6 |

-Quizzes | Individual | 10% | 1,2,3,4,5 |
+Final Semester Test | Individual | 40% | 1,2,3,4,5 |

 Content

-- Basic histology of the heart, lungs and kidneys especially as it applies to function
+- Basic histology of the heart, lungs, and kidneys especially as it applies to function

-- Anatomy of the heart and circulation
+- Anatomy of the heart and circulation, lungs, thorax, and renal system

 - Intrinsic and extrinsic control of the cardiac cycle and the electrical conducting system of the heart